siqinw/Paxos/README.md

 -  Logging: Timestamped client logs for all operations.
 -  Retry Logic: Client retries failed requests up to 10 times.

-Requirements
+## Requirements ##
-Java 8 or higher
+-   Java 8 or higher

-No external libraries required
+-   No external libraries required

+## Notes ##
-The proposer does not count itself as an acceptor; majority acceptance is required from acceptors.
+- The proposer does not count itself as an acceptor; majority acceptance is required from the 4 acceptors.
+- If 2  or more acceptors fail simultaneously, Paxos consensus may not be achieved until some servers recover.

-Author
+## Author ##
 Written for Northeastern University CS6650 Distributed Systems, Spring 2025.